Last Reviewed: Wed, Mar 17, 2021

 ARPA makes available $1.9 trillion in funds to support those still struggling due to the pandemic.
 One of its features is the opportunity for no-cost health plans for anyone who receives unemployment benefits for at least one week in 2021.
 As an alternative, ARPA also opens a window for six months of free COBRA coverage from April through September of 2021.

 Here's an overview of your options for health insurance if you are unemployed, plus more information about what might happen if you don't get health coverage.
-(And if you're looking for information about applying or eligibility for unemployment, see our articles on North Dakota unemployment benefits.)
+(If you're looking for information about applying or eligibility for unemployment, see our articles on North Dakota unemployment benefits.)

 Health Insurance Options for the Unemployed